FAQ about Undergraduate Admissions

 For the admission by recommendation (公募推薦), applicants can submit the original test taker report or a certified copy of their score report.

-Q3: Can I submit the ITP (Institutional Program) TOEFL scores or IELTS Indicator scores for application?
+Q6: Can I submit the TOEFL ITP (Institutional Program) scores or IELTS Indicator scores for application?

-A3: No. You cannot use ITP TOEFL scores or IELTS Indicator scores for the application.
+A6: No. You cannot use TOEFL ITP scores or IELTS Indicator scores for the application.
 TOEFL Home Edition is accepted.
 Please note that MyBest scores are not accepted from 2024 entry admissions.

-A4: For document screening admissions (regular admissions for English-taught programs), scores taken more than two years before (counting from the month the application period starts) are not accepted.
+A7: For document screening admissions (regular admissions for English-taught programs), scores taken more than two years before the time of application are not accepted.
 For SAT/ACT, scores taken more than two years before would be accepted exceptionally if you have been/were enrolled in a degree-seeking program for at least two years.

 For the admission by recommendation (公募推薦), please refer to the expiration dates written in the respective application guidelines (in Japanese).

-A6: Scores are acceptable outside the application period and will be kept in the Admissions Office as far as they’re valid.
+A9: Scores are acceptable outside the application period and will be kept in the Admissions Office as far as they’re valid.
 You are advised to order the delivery of the official scores well in advance as it may take long for the scores to be delivered to Sophia University.
-Meanwhile, electronic reports are also accepted, which reach us in a week or so.

 SCREENING PROCESS

-Q1: Is there an on-campus examination or interview?
+Q1: Is there an on-campus written examination or interview?

 A1: No. Decision on acceptance or rejection will be based on document screening only.
 However, applicants must submit the scores of English proficiency tests (TOEFL/IELTS) and standardized tests (SAT/ACT/IB Diploma etc.) beforehand.
-Please refer to the application procedure for details on the waiver condition and other information (please be aware that the screening process and required documents of the admission by recommendation (公募推薦) is different).
+Please refer to the application procedure for details on the waiver condition and other information.
+Also, please be aware that the screening process and required documents of the admission by recommendation (公募推薦) are different, and include a written exam and interview.

 Q2: Other than the admission by document screening, is there any other kind of admission procedure available?